You are currently viewing Finding the Best Authentic Experiences in Ireland in 2023

 Foraging for seaweed along the Wild Atlantic Way.
 Photo courtesy of Failte Ireland.

-Try your hand at seaweed foraging with Denis Quinn of Wild Atlantic Cultural Tours.
+Try your hand at seaweed foraging on the County Mayo coastline with Denis Quinn of Wild Atlantic Cultural Tours.
 This Ireland on a Budget Tourism Ambassador offers walking tours giving participants the opportunity to hunt for seaweed along the shore.

 The 3-hour tour takes in the local geology, flora, and fauna of the region.